Kottayam district: Religion

 The three major religious communities in the Kottayam district are Hinduism, Christianity, and Islam.
 The Nair Service Society's headquarters are located in the district's town of Perunna, Changanassery.
 The Mannam memorial, created in memory of social reformer Mannathu Padmanabha Pillai, is also located there.

 The headquarters of the Malankara Orthodox Syrian Church (Malankara Church/Indian Orthodox Church), is located in Devalokam, Kottayam.
 It is the official headquarters of the Malankara Metropolitan and the Catholicos of the East.

-The Madhya Kerala Diocese of the Church of South India has its headquarters in Kottayam.
+The Madhya Kerala Diocese of the Church of South India (CSI) has its headquarters in Kottayam.

 The Knanaya Christian community (both the Catholic and Jacobite factions) also has its headquarters in Kottayam district.

 The Thazhathangady Juma Mosque, which is one of the oldest Masjids in the country, is also located at Kottayam.

 Kottayam, Thiruvalla, and Chengannur are the railway stations for pilgrims heading to the Hindu holy site of Sabarimala.

 The pilgrim centers in Kottayam include a number of Hindu temples, Christian churches and Muslim mosques, including: